 - Endoscopic retrograde cholangiopancreatography (ERCP)

-- Biopsy —a sample of bile duct cells is removed and examined
+- Biopsy —a sample of bile duct cells is removed and tested

-- Perihilar bile duct cancer—may include the removal of part of the liver, bile duct, and gall bladder
+- For perihilar bile duct cancer—part of the liver, bile duct, and gall bladder may be removed

-- Intrahepatic bile duct cancer—may include the removal of part of the liver or an entire lobe
+- For intrahepatic bile duct cancer—part of the liver or an entire lobe may be removed

-- Distal bile duct cancer—may include the removal of part of the pancreas and small intestine
+- For distal bile duct cancer—part of the pancreas and small intestine may be removed

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.